tensorflow/probability/tensorflow_probability/g3doc/api_docs/python/tfp/mcmc/sample_annealed_importance_chain.md

 Runs annealed importance sampling (AIS) to estimate normalizing constants.

-This function uses Hamiltonian Monte Carlo to sample from a series of distributions that slowly interpolates between an initial "proposal"
+This function uses an MCMC transition operator (e.g., Hamiltonian Monte Carlo) to sample from a series of distributions that slowly interpolates between an initial "proposal" distribution:
-distribution:

 `exp(proposal_log_prob_fn(x) - proposal_log_normalizer)`